LIGHTFOOT, JOHN WILLIAM

-LIGHTFOOT, WILLIAM JOHN (1805–1836).
-William John Lightfoot, Alamo defender, son of Henry Taylor and Nancy (Webster) Lightfoot, was born in Mercer County, Kentucky on September 8, 1805.
+LIGHTFOOT, JOHN WILLIAM (1805–1836).
+John William Lightfoot, also referred to as William John Lightfoot, an Alamo defender, son of Henry Taylor and Nancy (Webster) Lightfoot, was born in Mercer County, Kentucky on September 8, 1805.
 The family moved to Missouri Territory by 1816 and to Union County, Arkansas, by 1824.
-William John was living in Fort Bend County, Texas in 1830 and in Gonzales in 1836.
+Lightfoot received one-twelfth of a league of land in Fort Bend County, Texas, in August 1830 and lived in Gonzales in 1836.
 He took part in the siege of Bexar and later served in the Alamo garrison as a third corporal of Capt.
 William R. Carey's artillery company.
 He died in the battle of the Alamo on March 6, 1836.

 Daughters of the American Revolution, The Alamo Heroes and Their Revolutionary Ancestors (San Antonio, 1976).
 Daughters of the Republic of Texas, Muster Rolls of the Texas Revolution (Austin, 1986).
 Bill Groneman, Alamo Defenders (Austin: Eakin, 1990).

 Image Use Disclaimer

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.